-Manage Auth0 Dashboard Administrators and Support-Only Users
+Manage Administrators and Support Center Users

-Administrators are application-specific, so areas to which the admin doesn't have access rights (e.g., APIs, Rules, Hooks, Universal Login Pages, and so on) will appear as blank pages.
+Administrators can be application-specific, so areas to which the admin doesn't have access rights (e.g., APIs, Rules, Hooks, Universal Login Pages, and so on) will appear as blank pages.
 Administrators will also not be allowed to manage users, create rules, and perform other functions for applications to which they don't have access.

 Application-specific access includes the following: